pkiraly/qa-catalogue/README.md

   * `MARC_LINE`: MARC Line line separated format i.e. it is a text file, where each line is a distinct field, the same way as MARC records are usually displayed in the MARC21 standard documentation.
   * `MARCMAKER`: MARCMaker format
+  * `PICA_PLAIN`: PICA plain (https://format.gbv.de/pica/plain) is a serialization format, that contains each fields in distinct row.
+  * `PICA_NORMALIZED`: normalized PICA (https://format.gbv.de/pica/normalized) is a serialization format where each line is a separate record (by bytecode 0A).
+Fields are terminated by bytecode 1E, and subfields are introduced by bytecode 1F.
 * `-t [directory]`, `--outputDir [directory]` specifies the output directory where the files will be created
 * `-r`, `--trimId` remove spaces from the end of record IDs in the output files (some library system add padding spaces around field value 001 in exported files)